A blog post

 To prevent this, clean your hearing aids everyday.
 Use a wax loop and cloth or tissue to clean the receiver end that sits inside your ear canal.

 Replace your wax guards once a month or more often if you get a lot of earwax.
-If you have questions, ask your certified audiologist.
+And again, never try to remove earwax yourself with a cotton tip, car key, bobby pin, toothpick or high-pressure water spray.

-Again, never try to remove earwax yourself with a cotton tip, car key, bobby pin, toothpick or high-pressure water spray.
 If over-the-counter products don’t work, one of our board certified doctors may need to wash your earwax out, vacuum it or remove it with special instruments.
 He may also prescribe ear drops to soften the wax.

 Remember to bring your hearing aids with you when you visit our office at least every six months for a clean and check appointment.
-If you have any questions, please let us know.

 reply